-Clean Water Act (New York State ECL 15 and 17, 6 NYCRR Parts 649-758)-The Clean Water Act allows for primary enforcement and administration through the States, provided the State program is at least as stringent as the Federal program.
-New York regulations with regard to ambient water quality standards and effluent limitations were substantially revised in 1973 as ECL Article 17 in order to conform to the Clean Water Act and facilitate assumption of authority for the Federal NPDES program from the EPA to the NYSDEC.
-The primary mechanism to control water pollution is the requirement that direct dischargers obtain a NPDES permit, or in the case of States such as New York where the authority has been assumed from the EPA, a SPDES permit, pursuant to the Clean Water Act.
+Clean Water Act ECL Articles 15, 17; 6 NYCRR Parts 649-758)-The Federal Clean Water Act allows for primary enforcement and administration through the states, provided the state program is at least as stringent as the Federal program.
+New York regulations with regard to ambient water quality standards and effluent limitations were substantially revised in 1973 as ECL Article 17 to conform to the Clean Water Act and facilitate assumption of authority for the Federal NPDES program from EPA to NYSDEC.
+The primary mechanism to control water pollution is the requirement that direct dischargers obtain an NPDES permit, or, in the case of states such as New York, where the authority has been assumed from EPA, an SPDES permit, pursuant to the Clean Water Act.

-An important difference between the Federal regulations and New York State regulations is the definition of waters regulated by the State.
-ECL Article 17 not only includes all navigable waters within the State, but also encompasses all "bodies of... underground water," while the Clean Water Act only regulates surface waters.
+An important difference between the Federal regulations and New York State regulations is the definition of waters regulated by the state.
+ECL Article 17 not only includes all navigable waters within the state, but also encompasses all "bodies of...underground water," while the Clean Water Act only regulates surface waters.
 All fresh groundwater in New York State is Class GA with best use being designated as source of drinking water.
-The Cattaraugus Creek Drainage Basin Aquifer is located under the WNYNSC and is thus subject to these state effluent limitations and ambient water quality standards.
-Therefore, this EIS is subject to NYSDEC review and an SPDES permit is required under New York State law for all discharges to both surface waters and groundwater.
+The Cattaraugus Creek Drainage Basin Aquifer is located under WNYNSC and is thus subject to these New York State effluent limitations and ambient water quality standards.
+Therefore, this EIS is subject to NYSDEC review, and an SPDES permit is required under New York State law for all discharges to both surface waters and groundwater.

-Endangered and Threatened Species Protection (ECL Sections 9-1503, 11-0535 et seq.; 6 NYCRR Parts 182 and 193)-The NYSDEC Bureau of Wildlife has identified a 1,619-hectare (4,000-acre) area, including all of the WNYNSC, on the State critical habitat map as a deer wintering ground, in addition to the potential for the presence of state-listed threatened or endangered species on the site.
-Implementation activities potentially impacting confirmed state-listed, threatened and endangered plant species and the state critical habitat must be coordinated through the NYSDEC Bureau of Wildlife.
+Endangered and Threatened Species Protection (ECL 9-1503, 11-0535 et seq.; 6 NYCRR Parts 182, 193)-The NYSDEC Bureau of Wildlife has identified a 1,619-hectare (4,000-acre) area, including all of WNYNSC, on the New York State critical habitat map as a deer wintering ground, in addition to the potential for the presence of state-listed threatened or endangered species on the site.
+Decommissioning activities that could potentially impact confirmed state-listed threatened and endangered plant species and the state's critical habitat must be coordinated through the NYSDEC Bureau of Wildlife.

-New York Freshwater Wetlands Act (ECL Section 24-0101 et seq.; 6 NYCRR Part 663)-Six linked wetland areas identified on the southern portion of the WNYNSC have been listed as a single wetland subject to State jurisdiction.
+New York Freshwater Wetlands Act (ECL 24-0101 et seq.; 6 NYCRR Part 663)-Six linked wetland areas identified on the southern portion of WNYNSC have been listed as a single wetland subject to state jurisdiction.
 Activities requiring a permit include draining, filling, or excavating wetlands and changing or obstructing the flow of water into or through wetland areas or within 30 meters (100 feet) of designated wetland areas.
-Because NYSDEC has identified a single State-jurisdictional wetland on the WNYNSC, a permit would be required before certain activities within the wetland or its 30-meter- (100-foot-) wide buffer area could be implemented.
-Consultation with NYSDEC would be required if implementation of a global erosion control strategy could destroy or disturb the State-jurisdictional wetland.
+Because NYSDEC has identified a single state-jurisdictional wetland on WNYNSC, a permit would be required before certain activities within the wetland or its 30-meter-wide (100-foot-wide) buffer area could be implemented.
+Consultation with NYSDEC would be required if implementation of a global erosion control strategy could destroy or disturb the state-jurisdictional wetland.

-New York State Environmental Quality Review Act (ECL Section 8-0101 et seq., 6 NYCRR Part 617)- The New York State Environmental Quality Review Act requires all state and local government agencies to consider environmental impacts equally with social and economic factors during discretionary decisionmaking.
+New York State Environmental Quality Review Act (ECL 8-0101 et seq.; 6 NYCRR Part 617)-The New York State Environmental Quality Review Act requires all state and local government agencies to consider environmental impacts equally with social and economic factors during discretionary decisionmaking.
 This means these agencies must assess the environmental significance of all actions they have discretion to approve, fund, or directly undertake.
-The Act requires the agencies to balance environmental impacts with social and economic factors when deciding to approve or undertake an action.
+The act requires the agencies to balance environmental impacts with social and economic factors when deciding to approve or undertake an action.
+This EIS has been prepared to meet NYSERDA's SEQR responsibilities for its decisionmaking process for management of WNYNSC.